Γ

 • After activity: More generous amount with gentle massage

-As a member of "1% for the Planet," we at H4H Naturals are passionate about protecting the environment.
-With our homemade comfrey ointment, you can also contribute to environmental protection and save money at the same time.
+As a member of "1% for the Planet", environmental protection is particularly important to us at H4H Naturals.
+Even with homemade comfrey salve, you can contribute to environmental protection and save money at the same time.

-Environmental impact: A homemade 100ml comfrey ointment saves an average of 15g of plastic packaging and 40% CO₂ emissions compared to ready-made products due to the elimination of transport routes.
+Environmental Footprint: A homemade 100ml comfrey salve saves an average of 15g of plastic packaging and 40% CO₂ emissions compared to ready-made products, due to eliminated transport routes.

-For a truly environmentally friendly comfrey ointment, pay attention to the following aspects:
+For a truly environmentally friendly comfrey salve, pay attention to the following aspects:

-• Organic certification: All raw materials from controlled organic farming
+• Organic Certification: All raw materials from certified organic farming

-• Regional procurement: Comfrey root from the local herbalist or grown in your own garden
+• Regional Sourcing: Comfrey root from local herbalist or grown in your own garden

 • Minimal Processing: Fewer processing steps = lower energy consumption

-In the final part of our guide, we'll cover more advanced techniques: how to combine your comfrey ointment with other medicinal plants, which modern extraction methods increase its effectiveness, and how to tailor your ointment to different skin types.
-You'll also learn when it's better to opt for professional products and how to evaluate the quality of different suppliers.
+In the final part of our guide, we will dedicate ourselves to advanced techniques: how you can combine your comfrey salve with other medicinal plants, which modern extraction methods increase effectiveness, and how to adapt your salve to different skin types.
+You will also learn when you should rather resort to professional products and how to evaluate the quality of different suppliers.

-After over two decades of experience in botanical formulation, I know that the true art lies not only in the perfect comfrey ointment , but also in the targeted combination with other medicinal plants.
-These synergies can significantly increase the effectiveness of your comfrey treatment – provided you know the right partner plants and their optimal mixing ratios.
+After over two decades of experience in botanical formulation, I know: the true art lies not only in the perfect comfrey salve, but in the targeted combination with other medicinal plants.
+These synergies can significantly increase the effectiveness of your comfrey treatment - provided you know the right partner plants and their optimal mixing ratios.

-• Comfrey + Arnica: Increased effect on bruises and hematomas
+• Comfrey + Arnica: Enhanced effect for bruises and hematomas

 • Comfrey + St. John's Wort: Optimized for nerve pain and deep muscle tension